Week in Review and Runniversary

 I had my first hill repeat workout last week.
 I knew they would be challenging.
 What I didn't expect was how much I was going to love them.
 I picked a hill that is .10 of a mile, it's only about 50 feet of elevation gain but it made my lungs burn.
 I'm grateful that D.S. encouraged me to try running without my heart rate monitor because it felt like my heart was going to explode and I might have stopped if the numbers were too high.
 Then right after they were done, I was supposed to get into race pace as fast as I could.
 I ran back three miles to where I'd parked and the 1st mile was really hard because a lot of that was uphill still.
 By the time I got to my car, I'd run the three miles with negative splits and was pretty exhausted.
 I sent D.S. a text telling him he was fired and I was getting a coach that didn't believe in hill repeats!!
 In reality, I was hurting but I was reveling in the pain, knowing it was taking me closer to my goals.

-but I can't even walk that one without it killing me.
+My starter hill.
+There is another one I'm dying to run but I can't even walk that one without it killing me. |

 My long run this week was a train wreck for me emotionally.
 The actual run part wasn't horrible.
 I kept a good pace for 5 miles.
 But I cut my run short due to the heat and that I got sick in mile 5, twice.
 In my previous running life I would have called my husband to come get me.
 This time, in tears, I walked the 3 mile back to my car, even after his offer to come pick me up.
 I just needed that alone time to process some stuff, to go over my run and to just sulk.

 The emotional aspects of my long run was because my husband and I were talking about the anniversary of when I started running again, which is tomorrow, July 15th.
 That day is seared in my memory.
 It was a day I took some control of my life back.
-You can read about it here: Running From Myself
+You can read about it here: Running From Myself.

 I still feel like I did then.
 There's a different determination to my running.
 I'm still trying to figure out just what I can do, how fast I can go, how far I can go.
 That's the story behind my newest tattoo.
 I just don't know what my boundaries are but I'm willing to keep pushing on that line and see how far I can go.